cybertropolis/drag-and-drop-rxjs/README.md

-# drag-and-drop-rxjs
+# RxJS with drag and drop

-A simple drag and drop example with rxjs.
+A simple drag and drop example with RxJS.